 Let’s consider the case of our blood sugar level.
 Our blood sugar levels are mainly controlled by 2 hormones – insulin and glucagon.
 These are secreted by the pancreas through special cells known as the Islets of Langerhans.
 Insulin converts glucose molecules to glycogen and glucagon converts glycogen to glucose.

 When the sugar concentration in our blood increases, after a meal, for example, it is detected by receptors in the pancreas.
-These receptors then secrete insulin.
+The pancreas then secrete insulin.
 This converts glucose to glycogen, which is stored in our liver.
 Thus, the sugar concentration in our blood is brought back to normal.

 Conversely, when the sugar levels in our blood drop, this change is detected by the receptors in the pancreas.
 These stimulate the release of glucagon and stop the secretion of insulin.
 The glucagon converts the stored glycogen in the liver to glucose molecules, thus increasing the blood sugar concentration.